Sapbasu15/spring5webapp/README.md

-The application is a simple Spring Boot 2 / Spring Framework 5 web application with springS data.
+The application is a simple Spring Boot 2 / Spring Framework 5 web application with spring data.